 The takeaway message

-Eating raw fruit, juicing and blending all has its pro and cons.
-What important is always take into account the amount of sugar content and fiber content.
-All in all make sure that you have balance, nutritious and moderate diet as per suggested by Ministry of Health, eat 3 servings of vegetables/day and 2 servings of fruits/day.
-Varied the way vegetables and fruit cooked or served and eat in moderation.
+Eating raw fruit, juicing, and blending all have their pros and cons.
+What is important is to always take into account the amount of sugar and fibre content.
+All in all, make sure that you have a balanced, nutritious, and moderate diet as suggested by the Ministry of Health: eat 3 servings of vegetables per day and 2 servings of fruits per day.
+Vary the way vegetables and fruit are cooked or served and eat them in moderation.